WEATHER: Philadelphia, partly cloudy, high of 87; Harrisburg, mostly sunny, high of 85; Pittsburgh, mostly sunny, high of 80.

 Whatever it is, First Read gives you the platform and microphone to promote it – first thing in the morning.
 Every day, Pennsylvania elected officials, policy experts, lobbyists and staff check City & State’s First Read.
 Get their attention… right here.

 To use First Read’s power and reach, email David Alpher or call 215-490-9314, ext.
 3001.

-10 a.m. - the Philadelphia City Council will meet.
+1 p.m. - the Philadelphia City Council Committee on Housing, Neighborhood Development and the Homeless will meet.
 Room 400, City Hall, Philadelphia.

 To have your events included in Today’s Sked, please email information to firstname.lastname@example.org.